koeves/litstudy-pat/README.md

 systems.
 The algorithm in the Thiemann and Yamada paper is explored in detail and analysed in section
 <a href="#thiemann-yamada" data-reference-type="ref"
-data-reference="thiemann-yamada">2.1</a>, whereas the complement algorithm is presented in the sections following it.
-The paper also briefly mentions further notable related work, such as quasi-reducibility and decidability thereof as presented by Kapur et al , further techniques for pattern matching and pattern completeness in section <a href="#notable-work" data-reference-type="ref" data-reference="notable-work">2.4</a>.
+data-reference="thiemann-yamada">3</a>, whereas the complement algorithm is presented in the sections following it.
+The paper also briefly mentions further notable related work, such as quasi-reducibility and decidability thereof as presented by Kapur et al , further techniques for pattern matching and pattern completeness in section
+<a href="#notable-work" data-reference-type="ref"
+data-reference="notable-work">6</a>.
 Following the review, the main algorithms are compared and their differences are discussed in section
 <a href="#discussion" data-reference-type="ref"
-data-reference="discussion">3</a>, and finally, concluding remarks are found in section <a href="#conclusion" data-reference-type="ref" data-reference="conclusion">4</a>.
+data-reference="discussion">7</a>, and finally, concluding remarks are found in section <a href="#conclusion" data-reference-type="ref" data-reference="conclusion">8</a>.

 The main focus of the review is to discuss algorithms for deciding pattern completeness.
-The notion of pattern completeness comes up in functional programming, namely, most languages that work by means of pattern matching require (or in other cases – warn) that the defined patterns are incomplete.
+The notion of pattern completeness comes up in functional programming, namely, most languages that work by means of pattern matching require that the defined patterns are complete (and warn otherwise).
 Running a program with an incomplete pattern would result in untimely termination of the program with an exception.
+These runtime errors are the "worst" type of errors a program can encounter, therefore, it is crucial to ensure it does not happen.
+Figure
-Figure <a href="#fig:haskell-incomplete" data-reference-type="ref"
+<a href="#fig:haskell-incomplete" data-reference-type="ref"
 data-reference="fig:haskell-incomplete">1</a> shows such an example, the case matching `Nothing` is missing.